 - Preparing drugs, equipment, and the operating room for surgical procedures

-- Administering anesthetic drugs and monitoring the patient throughout surgery and the post-operative recovery period
+- Administering anesthetic drugs and the post-operative recovery period

 - Performing medical non-surgical procedures, i.e. IV insertion, intubation, and airway management